 This parameter allows one to override the strength of association calculation.
-If it is set to a function then that function will be passed two parameters.
+If it is set to a command identifier then that command will be passed two parameters.
 The first will be the chunk j from a slot in a buffer chunk and the second will be the considered chunk i.
-If the function returns a number that will be the S{ji} value used in the equation of S{ij} for the chunk i.
-If the function returns nil or a non-numeric value the default S{ij} value will be used.
+If the command returns a number that will be the $S{i}$ value used in the equation of $S{i}$ for the chunk i.
+If the command returns nil or a non-numeric value the default $S{ij}$ value will be used.